-Both Parthee and Stephanie had to undertake separate voyages to the countries of their pasts and one important journey together as a family to rediscover their love for each other.
+Both Parthee and Stephanie were to undertake separate voyages to the countries of their pasts and one important journey together as a family to rediscover their love for each other.

 "Vanakkam - No Regrets" is the second part of the "Vanakkam" trilogy, although it can be read independently from

-“Vanakkam – No way back” is a story of freedom and love portraying the journeys of two young people and experiences of fateful encounters.
+“Vanakkam – No way back” is a true-life story of freedom and love portraying the journeys of two young people and experiences of fateful encounters.
 Stephanie leaves her homeland Australia in search of inner peace - Parthee is forced to flee from his Sri Lankan paradise due to a terrible civil conflict.
 The tracks they take lead them through trials of emotional and physical endeavour, during which they never lose respect and finally entwine in a way they had never thought possible.

 Eighteen-year-old Parthee must leave his beloved island paradise Sri Lanka due to a gruesome civil war.
-His ardous journey to Europe, where he hopes to find salvage, is paved with many difficult, often frightful, sometimes adventurous experiences; feelings of raw homesickness and dark fear continuously clutching at his heart.
+His arduous journey to Europe, where he hopes to find salvage, is paved with many difficult, often frightful, sometimes adventurous experiences; feelings of raw homesickness and dark fear continuously clutching at his heart.

 Then he meets Stephanie.

 Seventeen-year-old Stephanie has her own reasons for leaving her homeland Australia.
-Partly a lust for adventure, but mostly a need to eascape her troubled and broken family prompt her to take a chance and travel to the home country of her parents, Switzerland, in hope of finding peace.
+Partly a lust for adventure, but mostly a need to escape her troubled and broken family prompts her to take a chance and travel to the home country of her parents, Switzerland, in hope of finding peace.
 There she meets Parthee, an encounter which should change her life forever.

 "The story Vanakkam - No Way Back is authentic, heart-wrenching and written with much empathy and sensitivity; a delight to read."

 Barbara Gunasekaram was born in Australia in 1967.
 For most of her adult life she has lived in Switzerland finally settling in Zug with her husband and three children.

-As well as being a passionate writer, she also love being a mother and wife, working as a playgroup teacher and spending time in her garden and in nature.
+As well as being a passionate writer, she also loves being a mother and wife, working as a playgroup teacher and spending time in her garden and in nature.